zeppe-lin/handbook/README.md

 OVERVIEW
 ========

-This directory contains the Zeppe-Lin handbook(7) that covers the installation, configuration, and administration of GNU/Zeppe-Lin.
+This directory contains the Zeppe-Lin handbook(7) that covers the installation, configuration, and administration of Zeppe-Lin GNU/Linux.

 REQUIREMENTS